 - 1. To meet the requirements of the Notice, each Holder will coordinate with other holders in a Working Group, as follows: - a.
 As a Strategy, to comply with the Notice, each Holder will: - i.
-Maintain at least: - I. For each landscape unit portion, the MAMU WHA Suitable HabitatMinimum listed in the Notice, Schedule 1, Table 3; and - II.
+Maintain at least: - I. For each landscape unit portion, the MAMU WHA Suitable Habitat Minimum listed in the Notice, Schedule 1, Table 3; and - II.
 For each landscape unit aggregate, the MAMU WHA Suitable Habitat Minimum listed in the Notice, Schedule 1, Table 2; - ii.
 Maintain at least: - For each landscape unit portion, the MAMU WHA and OGMA Suitable Habitat Minimum listed in the Notice, Schedule 1, Table 3; and - II.
 For each landscape unit aggregate, the MAMU WHA and OGMA Suitable Habitat Minimum listed in the Notice, Schedule 1, Table 2; - iii.
 Reach agreement on specific amounts, for each landscape unit portion: - I. Of an amount greater than or equal to the MAMU WHA Suitable Habitat Minimum, to be established as MAMU WHAs; and - II.
 Of an amount greater than or equal to the MAMU WHA and OGMA Suitable Habitat Minimum, to be established as MAMU WHAs and OGMAs: - iv.
-Identify, for each landscape unit portion, or several landscape unit portions within a landscape unit aggregate: - The equivalent amount of Suitable Habitat to be maintained above the MAMU WHA Suitable Habitat Target listed in the Notice, Schedule 1, Table 3; and - II.
+Identify, for each landscape unit portion, or several landscape unit portions within a landscape unit aggregate: - I. The equivalent amount of Suitable Habitat to be maintained above the MAMU WHA Suitable Habitat Target listed in the Notice, Schedule 1, Table 3; and or

+II.
 The equivalent amount of Suitable Habitat to be maintained above the MAMU WHA and OGMA Suitable Habitat Target listed in the Notice, Schedule 1, Table 3;

-- v.
-If agreement cannot be reached: - Each Holder will apply the Planning Tables and notify other Forest Stewardship Plan and Woodlot License Plan holders until agreement is reached in the Working Group assembly; or - II.
-The Working Group may request that the Minister establish proportional Suitable Habitat targets pursuant to FPPR s.19.
+- b.
+If agreement cannot be reached, prior to harvesting disputed Suitable Habitat: - Each Holder will apply the Planning Tables and notify other Forest Stewardship Plan and Woodlot License Plan holders until agreement is reached in the Working Group assembly; or - ii.
+The Working Group will request that the Minister establish proportional Suitable Habitat targets pursuant to FPPR s.19.

-OBJECTIVE SOURCE: WILDLIFE: MARBLED MURRELET Authority Category/Source Effective Date of Objective Land Act s.93.4 Order for the Recovery of Marbled Murrelet (Brachyramphus marmoratus) December 2, 2021
+OBJECTIVE SOURCE: WILDLIFE: SPECIES AT RISK Authority Category/Source Effective Date of Objective Land Act s.93.4 Order for the Recovery of Marbled Murrelet (Brachyramphus marmoratus) December 2, 2021 landscape unit aggregate in the order area: